maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

   +------------+------------+------------+--------+
 ```
 - `(product_id, start_date, end_date)` is the primary key for this table.
-- For each product_id there will be no two overlapping periods.
-That means there will be no two intersecting periods for the same product_id.
+- there will be no two intersecting periods for the same `product_id`.

 ```diff
   UnitsSold table: